 To start, building a mobile app security program requires setting your objectives and metrics, documenting your security standards and methodology, and assembling your team.
 From there, you need to arm your team with the tools they need to thoroughly test your organization’s mobile apps.
 The size of your team can affect what tools will work for you.
 If you test one or two mobile apps each year, you might choose different tools than if you test 40, 50, or even hundreds of app releases annually.

-Examples of open-source security testing tools for mobile apps include:
+Examples of open-source/free mobile app testing tools include:

 - Santoku: A virtual machine that contains a number of open source tools specific to mobile application security testing, forensics and data recovery, and malware analysis.